Decoupling Variance and Scale-Invariant Updates in Adaptive Gradient Descent for Unified Vector and Matrix Optimization: Introduction

 The Muon update can be written as a non-adaptive update with the \emph{matrix sign} function \citep{chen2025muon}, which we call $\msign$.
 Analytically, the particular form used involves applying the \emph{sign} function to the vector of singular values in an SVD and then recombining.
 The result is an equally weighted set of all the orthogonal directions in the data (see~\cref{eq:msign}).
 In Muon,

 where $M_t$ is a first-order and extra Nesterov momentum combination of gradient matrices.
-The choice of $\msign$ here is hypothesized to help by amplifying ``rare directions", those with small singular values that are nonetheless critical for learning when the matrix gradient $G_t$ has a large Nuclear-to-Frobenius ratio \citep{davis2025spectral}.
+According to \citet{jordan2024muon}, the choice of $\msign$ here is hypothesized to help by amplifying ``rare directions", those with small singular values that are nonetheless critical for learning.
+More recently, \citet{davis2025spectral} shows that $\msign$ will be helpful when the matrix gradient $G_t$ has a large Nuclear-to-Frobenius norm ratio.

 In the context of these two expressions for Adam and Muon, we wish to explore whether one can derive an adaptation matrix $\Gamma_t$ that \emph{functions as} the adaptive stepsize in Adam but works for a matrix spectrum.
-Formally, can we derive an update
+Formally, we want to ask can we derive an update

 where $\odot$ is the Hadamard product?

 In this work, we systematically address this idea by introducing \textbf{DeVA} (\textbf{De}coupled \textbf{V}ariance \textbf{A}daptation), a unified framework that interprets adaptive gradient methods as preconditioned gradient descent.
 As a result, popular algorithms could be viewed as special instances of the general framework with different instantiations of the preconditioners $M$ (see \cref{tab:summary}).
 Based on that, \textbf{DeVA} derives coordinate-wise adaptive stepsizes naturally for matrix parameters by decoupling a gradient variance adaptation and a scale-invariant update from the underlying preconditioned update.
 Our contributions are threefold: